How to Manage: Understanding the problem

 At Bell Labs, the mathematician Richard Hamming used to divide his fellow researchers into two groups: those who worked behind closed doors and those whose doors were always open.
 The closed door people were more focused and worked harder to produce good immediate results, but they failed in the long term.

 Individuals have limited time, information, memory and cognitive resources2 3.
-Can also have different interpretations of the vision, the mission, or the values4, be driven by self-interest and maybe operate with guile5.
+They can also have different interpretations of the vision, the mission, or the values4, be driven by self-interest and maybe act with guile5.

-It's important to know that complex issues reside in many different individuals perspectives6 with different experiences.
+Complex issues reside in many different individual perspectives6 with different experiences.
 Also, research suggests that individual problem formulation can be described as inappropriate5 or as a selection-bias problem7.
-But, the individual is part of the group, their view is important for independent symptom generation, useful for further integration and validation by others.
+However, the individual is part of the group, their view is important for independent symptom identification, useful for further integration and for group validation.

-The problems of the individual are also their strength, no need to translate communication across different mental models, no discussions around terminology, assumptions and causality, quite useful for a first quick generation.
-Ok, with that in mind, it's important to know that for complex strategic problems, an individual approach can be limited, since it rarely spans the problem space5.
+The weaknesses of the individual are also their strengths.
+There’s no need to translate communication across different mental models, no discussions around terminology, assumptions or causality, even though they are quite useful for a first quick generation.
+Okay, with that in mind, we can understand that, for complex strategic problems, an individual approach can be limited, since it rarely spans the problem space5.

 Creating a team

-When selecting a group of people to do the formulation of the problem, it's necessary to select stakeholders and individuals (with different mental models) that are sensitive or aware of the problem and has information that is able to synthesize4.
+When selecting a group of people to work on the formulation of the problem, it's necessary to select stakeholders and individuals (with different mental models) that are sensitive or aware of the problem and have information that can be synthesized4.
 It's important that the actor has practical, intellectual, cognitive and emotional aptitudes8.
-Since we are talking about different mental models, a broader cognitive divergency may result in translation cost (terms, concepts, and assumptions differ), harder perspective structure (merge different perspectives into better formulations), conscious or unconscious tendencies to avoid or generate conflicts, and, lower comprehension if such gaps are not filled or minimized5.
+Since we are talking about different mental models, a broader cognitive divergency may result in translation costs (terms, concepts, and assumptions differ), harder perspective structure (merging different perspectives into better formulations), conscious or unconscious tendencies to avoid or cause conflicts, and lower comprehension if such gaps are not filled or minimized5.

-One other problem to be aware is groupthink, where groups can be overly optimistic (taking more risk ideas), create mindguards, develop stereotype views, expresses disregard for arguments considered contrary of loyal members, creating self-censorship (accepting status quo) and illusory unanimity9.
-It's also important to note that if the group is over stress and time pressure, groupthink may happen as well10.
+Another problem to be aware of is groupthink, where groups can be overly optimistic (taking more risk in ideas), create mindguards, develop stereotypical views, express disregard for arguments considered antagonistic to loyal members, creating self-censorship (accepting status quo) and illusory unanimity9.
+If the group is under too much stress and time pressure, groupthink will be more likely to occur10.

-It's also important to not include only people that agree (consensus), if the team has a promotor fidei or create a dialectical inquire, it may improve the formulation of the problem with better generation of recommendations and underlying assumptions11 12.
+The manager should include not only people that agree (consensus).
+If the team has a promotor fidei (someone to challenge prevailing assumptions) or create a dialectical inquire, it will improve the formulation of the problem with better recommendations and richer underlying assumptions11 12.

-Note: The perception of a psychological safe environment may result in actors to speak up, express themselves, take inter-personal risks, admit failures and openly discuss errors / weakness13.
+Note: The perception of a psychologically safe environment enables actors to speak up, express themselves, take inter-personal risks, admit failures and openly discuss errors / weaknesses13.

 In the end, the idea is to purposely compose a team that captures the heterogeneity of ideas while simultaneously attenuating impediments5.

-When being part of a team, the problems of a single actor can be mitigated by different individual motivations and heterogenous cognition, however, it may not solve problems related to homogenous motivations and objectives, resulting in groupthink and its problems.
+When being part of a team, the problems of a single actor can be mitigated by different individual motivations and heterogenous cognition.
+However, it may not solve problems related to homogenous motivations and objectives, resulting in groupthink and related problems.
 This can happen when a group is cohesive and isolated9.
-The problems around this group formation is a subset of heterogenous motivation and cognition, as pointed in Creating a team, a series of problems may/will occur, but mostly from communication, integration and cognitive (conflict)5.
+The problems around this group formation are a subset of heterogeneous motivation and cognition, as pointed out in Creating a team, a series of problems may occur, but mostly from communication, integration and conflicting individual perspectives5.

 Heterogenous motivation and cognition

-This group formation helps to mitigate a couple of problems from Homogenous motivation and heterogenous cognition and also pointed in Creating a team.
-With the heterogenous motivation, groupthink (single-interest framing) is unlikely to happen, conflict interest will probably be exposed, assumptions justification may increase and, as consequence, representational gap will be reduced.
-But, the same problems may happen by different reasons.
-It's possible to have a dominant frame by high stakeholders5 14.
+This group formation helps to mitigate a couple of problems from Homogeneous motivation and heterogeneous cognition, which is also pointed out in Creating a team.
+With the heterogeneous motivation, groupthink (single-interest framing) is unlikely to happen.
+Conflict of interest will probably be exposed, assumptions justification may increase and, as a consequence, the representational gap will be reduced.
+But, the same problems may arise for different reasons.
+High stakeholders could take an overly dominant frame5 14.
 Information may not be shared, distorted or emphasized, in order to manipulate the problem formulation for personal benefit5.
-The team may jump to a solution, to reduce time in the problem formulation or to engage in dominant activity, if an actor shares a particular solution prematurely, it may affect the search and formulations of alternatives5.
-There is also the possibility of other actors to engage more in dominance and alternative proposals by noticing that someone else is behaving in political interest5.
+The team may jump to a solution, to reduce time in its formulation or to engage in a dominant attitude, if an actor shares a particular solution prematurely, it will affect the search and formulations of alternatives5.
+There is also the possibility of other actors engaging more in dominance and alternative proposals by noticing that someone else is behaving in political interest5.

-Teams created by low diversity in cognitive (expertise, assumptions, problem-solving methods) and information, may add little beyond the individual problem formulation and less compared with the heterogenous cognitive and information.
-The main difference compared with other groups are time spent in translation and integration, without such differences, the group may operate as in an echo chamber, where participants can amplify and reinforce beliefs with the possibility of increase social behaviour.
+Teams created by low cognitive diversity (expertise, assumptions, problem-solving methods) and information, perform little beyond the individual problem formulation and even less when compared with high cognitive diversity and information.
+The main differences compared to other groups are time spent in translation and integration.
+Without such differences, the group may operate as an echo chamber, where some participants amplify and reinforce beliefs that increase social behaviour.

 How to formulate the problem